-We summarize our main contributions as follows. \begin{itemize} \item We introduce \Ours, an agentic workflow that leverages the backbone LLM as a memory manager to iteratively maintain a compact memory, preserving only the essential information necessary for answering the user’s question and thereby eliminating the need to append the entire interaction history to the LLM context. \item We develop search agents based on \Ours, and utilize multi-context GRPO, a natural extension of GRPO, to optimize LLMs to reason, leverage search engines and manage memory simultaneously.
-Multi-context GRPO provides end-to-end RL training for trajectories that contain multiple conversations under different contexts. \item We use the same data as Search-R1 to train our search agents.
-The evaluation on seven public benchmarks demonstrates the effectiveness and efficiency of our method, with two LLMs achieving average relative improvements of 11\% and 12\%, respectively.
-Compared with ReAct-based search agents, which exhibit a nearly linear increase in token numbers during interactions, \Ours agents maintain lower and more stable token counts. \end{itemize}
+We summarize our contributions as follows. \begin{itemize} \item We introduce \Ours, an agent framework that leverages the backbone LLM as a memory manager to iteratively retain a compact memory, eliminating the need to append the entire interaction history to LLM contexts. \item We propose multi-context GRPO, which provides end-to-end RL training for \Ours trajectories, each of which contains multiple turns under different contexts. \item Comprehensive experiments demonstrate that \Ours achieves superior performance to ReAct-based baselines, while maintaining a nearly constant context length across multi-turn interactions. \end{itemize}